rustyrussell/lightning-rfc-old/communications/low/01-encryption.md

 The protocol uses Authenticated Encryption with Additional Data using ChaCha20-Poly1305[2].

-Each message contains a header and a body.
-The header consists of the following fields in order:

-* `acknowledge`: an 8-byte little-endian field indicating the number of non-`authenticate` messages received and processed so far.
-* `length`: a 4-byte little-endian field indicating the size of the unencrypted body.
+Each message contains a length and a body.  `length` is a 4-byte little-endian field indicating the size of the unencrypted body.

-The 12-byte header for each message is encrypted separately (resulting in a 28 byte header when the authentication tag is appended), to offer additional protection from traffic analysis.
+The 4-byte length for each message is encrypted separately (resulting in a 20 byte header when the authentication tag is appended), to offer additional protection from traffic analysis.

 The body also has a 16-byte authentication tag appended.